-- On this single page, demonstrate that you are an outstanding and innovative world-class researcher: briefly summarize your expertise, and explain why your research is original and significant. - Highlight your scholarly accomplishments to emphasize the quality and impact of your research: - Include a summary of your publication record with prestigious presses or high-impact journals, including citation index (if applicable or relevant to your field). - Summarize your research presentations or invited lectures at major conferences or national/international meetings. - o Provide a concise overview of your major research grants and fellowships. - Highlight major awards and honours. - o Briefly describe your experience training highly qualified personnel. - List any other achievements that demonstrate your scholarly excellence or impact (invitations to join international bodies, roles on editorial boards, media appearances, etc.). - Especially for Tier 1 Chairs, emphasize the world-class nature of your contributions and reputation.
-For example, refer to invitations to international conferences, keynote addresses delivered, work as a conference organizer, and publications with international scholars in international outlets. - Excellence remains the key review criterion, but an excellent track record may include scholarship or research metrics that are non-traditional.
-If your research area or methodology is non-traditional, interdisciplinary, or represents an emerging sub-field (this may include, for example, research that incorporates Indigenous ways of knowing or community-engaged methods), put your contributions into context and explain their impact and significance.
-Reviewers are instructed to avoid undervaluing these types of scholarship and to consider circumstances particular to such fields.
+- Demonstrate that you are an outstanding and innovative world-class researcher.
+Briefly summarize your expertise and explain why your research is original and significant. - To emphasize the quality and impact of your research, describe how your scholarly accomplishments have been recognized, preferably through third-party sources. - o Include a summary of your publication record with prestigious presses or high-impact journals, including citation index (if applicable). - Summarize your research presentations or invited lectures at major conferences or national/international meetings. - o Provide a concise overview of your major research grants and fellowships. - Highlight major awards and honours. - o Briefly describe your experience training highly qualified personnel. - List any other achievements that demonstrate your scholarly excellence or impact (invitations to join international bodies, roles on editorial boards, media appearances, etc.). - Especially for Tier 1 Chairs, document the world-class nature of your contributions and reputation.
+For example, refer to invitations to international conferences, keynote addresses delivered, work as a conference organizer, and publications with international scholars in international outlets.

+• Excellence remains the key review criterion, but an excellent track record may include scholarship or research metrics that are non-traditional.